 - In a saucepan, combine the water and sugar.
 Place the pan over medium heat and stir until the sugar has completely dissolved.

-- Bring the mixture to a simmer and let it cook for about 5 minutes, stirring occasionally.
-After 5 minutes, remove the saucepan from the heat and let the syrup cool completely.
+- Bring the mixture to a simmer and let it cook for about 5-10 minutes, stirring occasionally.
+When the syrup is slightly cooked and thickened, remove the saucepan from the heat and let the syrup cool completely.
 Once the syrup has cooled, strain it through a fine mesh strainer.

 - Cool syrup to room temperature.
 Transfer the mint syrup into a clean glass jar and store it in the refrigerator.

 - Fill a silver cup or glass cup with crushed ice.
-Add 1/4 of mint simple syrup to each cup.
+Add 2-3 tablespoons of mint simple syrup to each cup.
+You can adjust the “minty-ness” of the drink to your preference.

 FAQs